vechiato/vechiato.github.io/content/post/badblocks.md

 # `Badblocks`

 The `badblocks` command in Linux is used to search for and identify bad sectors on a storage device, such as a hard drive or solid-state drive.
 It can help detect damaged or faulty sectors that may affect the reliability of the disk and the data stored on it.
-After running a FSCK

 ## How it works: